jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

   (a) when the person ceases to be in custody in relation to a qualifying offence; or (b) when the person (who has received a non-custodial sentence) is made subject to a registration order at the time of sentencing for a qualifying offence; or
   (c) in the case of a corresponding registrable offender,—
-    (i) when the person enters New Zealand from a foreign jurisdiction to reside in New Zealand (if a New Zealand or Australian citizen or holder of a resident’s visa); or
+    (i) when the person enters New Zealand from a foreign jurisdiction to reside in New Zealand (if a New Zealand or Australian citizen or holder of a residence class visa); or
-    (ii) when the person demonstrates an intention to reside in New Zealand by applying for a resident’s visa after entering New Zealand from a foreign jurisdiction.
+    (ii) when the person demonstrates an intention to reside in New Zealand by applying for a residence class visa after entering New Zealand from a foreign jurisdiction.

 ### 35 Length of reporting period and period on register
 (1) A registrable offender must continue to comply with the reporting obligations imposed by this subpart for—